 Apples as a dentifrice

-The apple, the “king of fruits” contains potash, soda, magnesia and phosphorus, and is an excellent brain and nerve food, with tonic and laxative properties.
+The apple, the “king of fruits” contains potash, soda, magnesia, and phosphorus, and is an excellent brain and nerve food, with tonic and laxative properties.
 The acid of the apple is excellent for the teeth and gums.
 Thus to the old adage “An apple a day keeps the doctor away,” we may add “An apple a day keeps the dentist at bay.”

-The banana, the “bread of the tropics,” shares with dates, figs, grapes and nuts high nutritive properties.
+The banana, the “bread of the tropics,” shares with dates, figs, grapes, and nuts high nutritive properties.
 It possesses, when quite ripe, 20 percent of sugar, and should be eaten when the skin is almost black.

 Pears, quinces, plums, damsons, peaches, apricots, cherries, and grapes are rich in starches and salt.
 In a “grape cure,” several pounds of grapes are eaten daily.
 Remarkable results are claimed in certain wasting diseases.
 They contain glucose or grape sugar easily assimilated.
 Grapes are said to be beneficial in chronic bronchitis, heart disease, and Bright’s disease.

-Valuable in anaemia
+Valuable in anemia

 Pineapple juice has antiseptic properties, and, together with tinned tomatoes, has prevented and cured “Barcoo rot.”